Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    This will create the base groups and folder for the Policy and Procedure solution.

+3. (HR ONLY) This step is only required if using the HR Content Accelerator solution:

+   Create HR specific groups and folders:

+   Open a browser window and navigate to the following URL: `{Alfresco Base URL}/alfresco/s/sehr/setup`

+   This will create the base groups and folder for the HR solution.

-3. Locate the `default-{accelerator}.zip` configurations and rename it.
+4. Locate the `default-{accelerator}.zip` configurations and rename it.

-   * For Pnp, the file will be named `default-pnp.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.
+   * For PnP, the file will be named `default-pnp.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.
    * For Claims, the file will be named `default-claims.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-claims-accelerator zip.
+   * For HR, the file will be named `default-sehr.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-sehr-accelerator zip.
+   * For HR Tier-2, the file will be named `default-sehr-rm.zip` and can be found in the `Configuration` folder of the alfresco-content-accelerator-sehr-rm-accelerator zip.

    Obtain the `default-{accelerator}.zip` for your accelerator and rename the zip to `default.zip`.

-4. Import default configuration.
+5. Import default configuration.
 There are two ways you can do this.

    OPTION 1 - use the config import tool (This may not be available on initial install):